tdanandeh/sweet-alert/README.md

-# Easy Sweet Alert Messages for Laravel 9
+# Easy Sweet Alert Messages for Laravel

 ![A success alert](demos/1XySJiz.png)

-##This is New version Of Uxweb Sweet Alert For Laravel 9
+###This is New version Of Uxweb Sweet Alert For Laravel 9

 https://github.com/uxweb/sweet-alert